keif/yahtzee/README.md

-# StringCalc in nodejs
+# Yahtzee Kata in nodejs
 =================

-String Calculator Kata -- Lunch &amp; Learn -- Done with Josh Shemas
+Yahtzee Kata -- Done with David Ihnen

+(lots of redundant code copied from another project)